xiraynedev/fundamentals/README.md

-# js-fundamentals
+# fundamentals

-A demo project for brushing up on JavaScript fundamentals.
+A demo project for brushing up on programming fundamentals.